Vietnamese Crispy Salt and Pepper Prawns (Tom Rang Muoi)

 3. Deep fry the shrimp: In a wok or pot, heat vegetable oil to 350°F for deep frying.
 Dredge shrimp in corn starch and tap off excess.
 Deep fry the shrimp in batches, dropping them in oil one at a time, and cook for about 3 minutes or until golden and crispy.
 Transfer the shrimp onto a plate lined with paper towels to absorb excess oil.

-4. In a large wok or skillet, add 2 tablespoons of vegetable oil and heat on medium high.
+4. Stir fry finish: In a large wok or skillet, add 2 tablespoons of vegetable oil and heat on medium high.
 Add jalapenos or chili peppers, garlic, and shallots.
 Sauté until softened and fragrant (about one minute).
 Add the fried shrimp and sprinkle with the salt-pepper-sugar mixture.
 Lightly toss until evenly coated.
 Serve immediately for best results.

 Notes